Hasodikis/T480S-Hackintosh/README.md

 ## NOTES
 1. My EFI is heavily biased towards low energy consumption.
-2. With my EFI Thunderbolt should work.
-However I have desabled it, because it saves a lot (I mean A LOT) of power.
-However since then I lost the use of the second type-c.
+2. With my EFI, Thunderbolt should work.
+However I have desabled it in BIOS, because it saves a lot (I mean A LOT) of power.Since then I lost the use of the second type-c.
 It still charges the battery but its not working as a port for accessories.
-As of now, I don' t know if this problem is a usb map problem.
+As of now, I don' t know if this problem is a usb mapping issue.
 I am still working on it.
 3. If you want to disable Thunderbolt turn off in config.plist  the relevant SSDT and the IOElectrify.kext.
 4. During the formation of this EFI I lost access to some battery settings in the settings app (the panel that lets you put hard disks to sleep etc).
-I dont know how to bring it back and I would appriciate any help).
+I dont know how to bring it back and I would appriciate any help.
-5. Use VoltageShift to create a lauch service.
+5. Use VoltageShift to create a launch service for undervolitng.
 It helps a lot with power consumption and heat.
 6. Use ThinkPad Assistant for all the f-keys to work properly.
+7. I think my OC/ACPI folder is a mess.
+I copied it from other succesfull installations.
+It creates some minor ACPI errors at boot.
+It needs to be cleaned up.

 ## Screenshots